Korea's monthly exports surpass $50 billion for first time in October

 The previous monthly record was 49 billion posted in July 2011.

-The ministry attributes the record month to a surge in shipments to the United States and the European Union.
+The record high was helped by a surge in shipments to the United States and the European Union.

-By sector, exports of information-technology products, such as semiconductors and mobile phones, led the way in October.
+By product, information-technology products, such as semiconductors and mobile phones, led the rise in the country's exports.

-Outbound shipments of automobiles also grew significantly by over 20 percent after production at Hyundai Motor and Kia Motors normalized following partial strikes in September.
+Outbound shipments of automobiles also grew significantly by over 20 percent after production at major local carmakers Hyundai Motor and Kia Motors normalized following partial strikes in September.

-Imports also rose by around 5 percent to 45.6 billion dollars, making for a trade surplus of over 4.8 billion last month.
+Imports also rose by around five percent to 45.6 billion dollars for a trade surplus of over 4.8 billion dollars in October.

 Reporter : firstname.lastname@example.org